A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Sources of uncertainty in , measurements

 \subsection{Cosmological parameter uncertainty}

 All the results presented in this work assume a flat $\Lambda$CDM cosmology consistent with \citet{planck2014}.
 However the \lya optical depth depends on cosmological parameters $\Omega_m, h$ and $\Omega_b$ as where we assume that recombination rate scales with temperature as $T^{-0.7}$.
 It would be computationally expensive to perform all the analysis with varying cosmological parameters.
 Hence we use a simplified approach of propagating the error using the above equation.
 For this we use the $1\sigma$ uncertainty on $\Omega_{m}, h$ and $\Omega_{b}$ from \citet{planck2014}.
 The cosmological parameters derived from the CMB are correlated with each other.
 Some of these correlation may lead to a cancellation of errors.
 However, while performing the error analysis, we always add errors due to different cosmological parameters.
 Thus the assumed uncertainty due to cosmological parameters is conservative.
-We find that the uncertainty in $T_0$ and $\gamma$ measurements due to cosmological parameters uncertainty is small, $\leq 0.5$ percent (see \tabref{tab:T0-gamma-error-budget}).
+We do not account for the uncertainty in $\sigma_8$ and $n_s$ as this would require to perform self-consistent \gthree simulations.
+However it is important to note that, we find that the uncertainty in $T_0$ and $\gamma$ measurements due to cosmological parameters uncertainty is small, $\leq 0.5$ percent (see \tabref{tab:T0-gamma-error-budget}).